 1.C.43 The Earthworm Lysenin Toxin (Lysenin) Family

 Lysenin forms stable oligomers upon membrane binding and causes cell lysis.
-To get insight into the mechanism of the transition of lysenin from a soluble to a membrane-bound form, the binding of lysenin to lipid membranes were studied by Hereć et al. (2008).
+To get insight into the mechanism of the transition of lysenin from a soluble to a membrane-bound form, the binding of lysenin to lipid membranes was studied by Hereć et al. (2008).
 The total content of alpha-helices, turns and loops, and beta-structures did not change when it became membrane bound.
 The alpha-helical component was oriented at 41 degrees to the normal to the membrane, indicating that this protein segment could be anchored in the hydrophobic core of the membrane (Hereć et al., 2008).
+Non-permeant dyes could be incorporated into liposomes via lysenin channels by controlling their conducting state with multivalent metal cations (Shrestha et al. 2020).
+Cu2+ ions modulate voltage-gating and hysteresis of lysenin channels (Bogard et al. 2023).

 The crystal structure of the lysenin pore has been reported (Podobnik et al. 2016).
 The pore is assembled from nine monomers via dramatic reorganization of almost half of the monomeric subunit structure leading to a β-barrel pore ∼10 nm long and 1.6-2.5 nm wide.
-Mutagenic analysis and atomic force microscopy imaging suggested a mechanism for pore assembly for lysenin (Podobnik et al. 2016).
+Mutagenic analysis and atomic force microscopy imaging suggested a mechanism for pore assembly (Podobnik et al. 2016).
+The voltage sensor domain strongly affects the voltage regulation only during inactivation (channel closing).
+In contrast, channel reactivation (reopening) presents a more stable, almost invariant voltage dependency.
+In the presence of ATP, which binds at a different site in the channel's structure and occludes the conducting pathway, both inactivation and reactivation pathways are significantly affected.
+Therefore, the movement of the voltage domain sensor into a physically different environment that precludes electrostatically bound ions may be an integral part of the gating mechanism (Bryant et al. 2018).

 The generalized reaction catalyzed by members of the Lysenin family is: